 On average, domestic cats tend to live until they are around the age of 10 when well cared for.
-Today, our Suffolk County vets share a list of cats that are known to live the longest, including Munchkin and Siamese cats.
+Today, our Deer Park vets share a list of cats that are known to live the longest, including Munchkin and Siamese cats.

 Which Cat Breeds Live the Longest?